 - Do you want to rent a motorhome?
 Then you will find information and a selection in these booking options here.
 Rent a motorhome or a camper near you here.
 Or would you prefer to stay overnight in a roof tent on the car?
 Also the overnight stay in camping tents is possible.

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.

 - You can stay overnight at Seveningen BV, Frieseweg 7, 8267 AD Kampen, The Netherlands.
 But there are other campsites near Kampen.
-There you can after a day trip in a Dutch Oven or on the portable grill after a day trip .
-Dutch oven accessories here.
+There you can after a day trip in a Dutch Oven or on the portable grill .
+You can also find Dutch oven accessories can be found here.

 - Practical accessories for the mobile home you can also find here.

 - Why is a folding e-bike useful when camping?

 Book yours here Arrival by plane, bus or train*.
 KLM and Lufthansa will follow Amsterdam.
 From there it is best to take a car, because this is the only way you are flexible enough to get to know the towns and cities of the Kampen Holland region better.